Disinfectant Fogging has become one of the latest methods being employed in the battle against infection control in the dental office. But is it safe?

 Someone will see a chemical on the EPA list then thinks it’s okay for any kind of use.

-This couldn’t be farther than the truth…
+This couldn’t be farther from the truth…

 In reality, the same EPA list also has a “formulation type” column for each chemical listed; this column lists the approved method of cleaning.